ahtrahdis7/node-lru-cache-js/README.md

 3. `LRUCache.remove(key)` : Removes a key value pair, if present
 4. `LRUCache.getCache()` : Fetches all the contents of the cache as a JSON Object.
 5. `LRUCache.getKeysOfValue(val)` : Fetches all the keys with the provided value.
+6. `LRUCache.getAllValues()` : Fetches all the values present in the Cache.
+7. `LRUCache.getAllKeys()` : Fetches all the keys present in the Cache.

 ## Implementation
 ```